Printable map to take along.

 with 1969 beautiful stone islands rising from the sea.
 UNESCO endorses

-the premium value of Ha Long Bay by recognising it twice as a World
+the premium value of Ha Long Bay by recognizing it twice as a World

 Natural Heritage (first in1994 and again in 2000).